nest/nest-simulator/doc/examples/balancedneuron.rst

     prec = 0.01      # how close need the excitatory rates be

-Third, the nodes are created using ``Create``.
+Third, the nodes are created using :py:func:`.Create`.
 We store the returned handles in variables for later reference.